brillout/wildcard-api/docs/intro.template.md

    };
    ~~~

-   ...are then "available" in the browser
+   ...and "call" them in the browser
    at `require('wildcard-api/client').endpoints`.

    ~~~js